 Personally I think it’s really fair to have a piece of equipment last 5 years.
 Beyond that you’re on borrowed time.
 That may not seem like a lot but in technology years it is.
 Certainly there comes a point with every technology where it’s stable enough that older stuff will work for a long time.
 Look at PCs.
 Even though they’re really inexpensive, you could easily make one last 7 years or more because things just aren’t changing in the PC world as much as they used to.
 If you’re willing to forego some of the fanciest new stuff, you can say the same about audio equipment.
 Sure that 2005-era audio receiver may not do Dolby Atmos, but it still works the same as it ever did and it will probably keep going for another 11 years if you let it.

 DISH’s last receiver to lack the ability to decode today’s signals was sold about eight years ago.
-By the time DIRECTV stops SD service it will have been six years since the last residential customer got a new SD receiver.
+By the time DIRECTV stops using its pre-2009 MPEG2 technology, it will have been close to 10 years since the last residential customer got a new SD receiver.
 Both companies have aggressive upgrade programs for customers with older equipment, reducing the cost to near-nothing.

 Of course, if you’re using an RV or marine system you may have your equipment in a custom cabinet and yeah, I get it… that’s a pain.
 But it happens all the time.
 If you think about it, plenty of sports bars that were built at the same time as your RV or boat had big custom spaces for big tube TVs.
 The world changes.
-The important thing to know is that if you really want to be futureproof, be prepared to take a good look at your satellite equipment every 5 years or even less.
+Here’s the important thing to know.
+If you really want to be futureproof, be prepared to be proactive.
+Take a good look at your satellite equipment every 5 years or even less.
 You’ll be glad you did.

-If you’re looking to upgrade, be sure to call Solid Signal at 877.726.4182 and we’ll take care of you from beginning to end!
+If you’re looking to upgrade, be sure to call Solid Signal at 888-233-7563/ We’ll take care of you from beginning to end!